Barber / Britten / Schubert

 - 2016: Vineta Sareika, violin; Anthea Kreston, violin (Chicago, USA); Gregor Sigl, viola; Eckart Runge, cello

-The ensemble has already announced the next, major change in personnel, involving the departure of both the most recent addition, Anthea Kreston, as well as the last remaining founding member, Eckart Runge:
+The ensemble has already announced the next, major change in staff, involving the departure of both the most recent addition, Anthea Kreston, as well as the last remaining founding member, Eckart Runge:

 - 2019: Vineta Sareika, violin (*1986, Latvia); Suyoen Kim, violin (*1987, Münster, Germany); Gregor Sigl, viola (Germany); Harriet Krijgh, cello (*1991, The Netherlands)